Bow tie: Self-tie

-If choosing a self-tie/tie-it-yourself/freestyle bow tie, there are usually two shapes available: the "bat wing", which is parallel-sided like a cricket bat, and the "thistle", also known as the "butterfly".
+There are usually two shapes of self-the bow ties available: the "bat wing", which is parallel-sided like a cricket bat, and the "thistle", also known as the "butterfly".
 An example of each can also be seen below.
 Which is worn is a matter of personal preference.
 Some other shapes do exist; for instance, the Diamond Point, with pointed tips at both ends.
 This is a double-ended type, with both ends shaped, though occasionally, ties are tied in the single-ended type, in which only one end flares out to give the batwing or thistle shape, and the other remains thin.
 To tie one of these requires careful consideration, to ensure the broader end finishes in front of the thinner one.

 Pre-tie

 Shown below on the right is one style of pre-tie/ready-tie bow tie.
 Wearing a ready-tied bow tie at formal occasions requiring a black or white tie dress code is usually considered a faux pas, though at occasions such as Schools Leavers' Proms or ones at which the participants are unlikely to have had much experience wearing bow ties, it may be commonplace.

 As shown in the pictures below, another type of ready-tie bow tie is the wooden bow tie, a fairly new product made mostly in the U.S and Canada.
 Other materials are also in use.
 An example would be bow ties that are made of natural bird feathers; this too is a fairly new product made mostly in the U.S. and Europe (in Poland).